-3D Modelling is a fundamental stage of creating a 3 dimensional representation of a product in computer graphics technology.
+3D Modeling is a fundamental stage of creating a 3-dimensional representation of a product in computer graphics technology.

-Products of high quality can be created by using 3D modelling.
-According to researchandmarkets.com, Global 3D modelling market is expected to grow at a CAGR of 21.75% and reach a total market size of US$17.292 billion by 2023, increasing from US$5.310 billion in 2017.
-This shows the demand of this technology and how widely it’s being adopted in the market.
+Products of high quality can be created by using 3D modeling.
+According to researchandmarkets.com, the Global 3D modeling market is expected to grow at a CAGR of 21.75% and reach a total market size of US$17.292 billion by 2023, increasing from US$5.310 billion in 2017.
+This shows the demand for this technology and how widely it’s being adopted in the market.

-The level of detail (LOD) is a concept in 3D modelling which is used to indicate how thoroughly 3D data should be surveyed and how much detail should be modelled.
-It is a concept which depicts the complexity and fineness of any 3d model, as well as their usability.
-With the increase in level of detail, their representations occupy larger sizes and their processing involves higher computational costs.
+The level of detail (LOD) is a concept in 3D modeling that is used to indicate how thoroughly 3D data should be surveyed and how much detail should be modeled.
+It is a concept that depicts the complexity and fineness of any 3d model, as well as its usability.
+With the increase in the level of detail, their representations occupy larger sizes and their processing involves higher computational costs.